 - Disney’s Winter Summerland Miniature Golf Course (one round; prior to 4:00 PM)

 You are able to use more than one visit on the same day, and for water parks, you can leave and come back to the same water park during the day without it counting as more than one visit.
 Each admission to golf rounds counts as a visit.
-You can see our guide to Disney Blizzard Beach tickets for more information on ticket options and pricing at this water park.
+You can see our guide to Disney Blizzard Beach tickets and Disney Typhoon Lagoon tickets for more information on ticket options and pricing at these parks.Â

 As mentioned earlier as it pertains to the valid usage window, adding the Water Parks & Sports option to a Base ticket extends the window by an additional day.
 For example, instead of a 6-day ticket being valid within any 9 days after the selected start date, it's instead valid for 10 days for you to enjoy your park days and water park/sports activities visits.